haudiobe/ATSC_ROUTE/README.md

 Access the Receiver UI located at: http://127.0.0.1/Work/Route_Receiver/Receiver/

-Simply start the service from sender side, and tune into a channel.
+Simply start the service from sender side, and tune into a channel in the receiver.

 For any issues, report in the issues section.